LrLamonier/LrLamonier/README.md

 # Howdy!

+So my new portfolio just dropped!
+Check it out: [lucaslamonier.com](https://lucaslamonier.com)

 I am Lucas, a full-stack web dev from Goiás, Brazil, exploring the limits of JavaScript, one node_module at a time.
 Adept at writing clean, reusable, and updatable code, I build simple applications that solve complex problems.
 <br>
 Between one code and the next I watch bad movies and main Mercy in Overwatch 2.
 Want to talk about tech, a movie suggestion, help/collab on a project, heals in OW2, and/or hire me?
 Please do get in touch.